OSU-Enhancing-Deformation-Analysis/crack_detection/README.md

+# Crack detection

+As part of our projects goal to provide additional preprocessing to images for DIC, the crack detection module takes material images as input and outputs crack outlines.
+These outlines are exported as subset.txt files which can be directly imported to DICe, allowing users to exclude the crack area from DIC analysis without manual outlining.

 ## Crack detection algorithm

 This program uses the OpenCV image library to detect cracks in materials.
 The algorithm can be sumarized as follows: